 We utilize the specific identification method in computing realized gains and losses.
-Realized gains and losses were not material for the three and six months ended June 30, 2013.
+Realized gains and losses on our trading securities and availablefor-sale investments were not material for the three and nine months ended September 30, 2013.

 8. Derivative Instruments and Hedging Activities